-Assessment of Commanded Real and Reactive Power Generation
+E. Assessment of Commanded Real and Reactive Power Generation

-A photovoltaic utility interconnected inverter is designed to deliver all available real power to the utility and manufacturers continue to optimize the ability to utilize all available dc resources to maximum the kWhs produced and do so reliably to achieve the life cycle cost of energy (LCOE) targets.
-The high penetration of DER has been shown to have adverse effects on the distribution voltage [6] therefore the requirement for DER to deliver reactive power to minimize this effect is vital for the EPS to continue the high level of performance.
-Developing the capability to deliver the required reactive power, either it's commanded or the function is implemented autonomously according to voltage conditions, becomes vital for the high level of implementation to be maintained.
+A PV utility interconnected inverter is designed to deliver all available real power to the utility and manufacturers continue to optimize the ability to utilize all available dc resources to maximize the kWhs produced and do so reliably to achieve the life-cycle cost of energy (LCOE) targets.
+The high penetration of DER has been shown to have adverse effects on the distribution voltage [5] therefore the requirement for DER to deliver reactive power to minimize this effect is vital for the EPS to continue the high level of performance.
+Developing the capability to deliver the required reactive power [6], whether via utility command or through autonomous inverter controls according to voltage conditions, becomes vital for the high level of implementation to be maintained.
 Sandia's Distributed Energy Technologies Laboratory has been investigating the accuracy of real and reactive power delivery under controlled laboratory conditions.
-The approach is to document the inverters performance under a communicated power command to deliver a specific power level.
+The approach is to document inverters' performance under a communicated power command to deliver a specific power level.

-Results of INV2-Adjust Maximum Generation Level
+F. Results of INV2-Adjust Maximum Generation Level

-The inverter's output power is controlled via Ethernet to modbus communication commands, and the intent of these evaluations is to assess the accuracy of the power delivery.
-The INV2 function sets the real power generation and the inverter sets the real power generation as a percentage of real power rated capacity.
+The inverter's output power is controlled via Ethernet to Modbus communication commands, and the intent of these evaluations is to assess how accurately the inverter tracks the command.
+The INV2 function sets the real power generation as a percentage of real power rated capacity.

-For these tests, the dc source to the inverter is capable of delivering up to 120% of rated output power of the device under test and is held constant, regardless the commanded power level.
+For these tests, the dc source to the inverter is capable of delivering up to 120% of EUT rated output power and is held constant, regardless the commanded power level.
 This is to ensure the output is not curtailed other than by the communicated request.
-This test is not intended to address the optional ramp time parameter of this function, which defines the time the EUT moves from the current operational value to a new percentage of rated capacity.
+This test is not intended to address this function's optional ramp-time parameter, which defines the time the EUT moves from the current operational value to a new percentage of rated capacity.

 The following test results show the inverter responding to communicated power level commands and the data recorded is used to determine the accuracy of the inverter to deliver the requested percentage of rated real power.
 Figure 2 shows the inverter responding to the power curtailment command.
-Table 2 shows the accuracy of the inverters ability to deliver the commanded real power.
+Table 2 shows the accuracy of the inverter's ability to deliver the commanded real power.